FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-moderators.md

 The intention of this page is to provide canned responses that can be used by moderators to communicate efficiently with users on Lichess in routine use cases.

-# General notes

-## Acknowledge cheat/abuse report
-> **Thanks for your report**

-> Just wanted to let you know that we have received your report and we are handling it appropriately. -- Moderator on Lichess

 # Bad play warnings

 ## Leaving games / stalling instead of resigning